Marriage and Family Therapy - Masters Program

-Dr. Richard Bischoff, Professor and Interim Department Chair.
+Dr. Richard Bischoff, Professor and Department Chair.
 Research Interests: Underserved populations, especially rural and Hispanic populations.

-Dr. Cody Hollist, Assistant Professor and MFT Interim Director.
+Dr. Cody Hollist, Associate Professor and MFT Director.
 Research Interests: Latino adolescent mental health, family resilience and Brazilian families.

-Dr. Allison Reisbig, Assistant Professor.
+Dr. Allison Reisbig, Associate Professor.
 Research Interests: Minority, underserved, and hard to reach populations such as transgendered families; mental health of students with highly demanding programs.

-Dr. Paul Springer, Assistant Professor.
+Dr. Paul Springer, Associate Professor.
 Research Interests: Collaborative healthcare.

 Resources: The Family Resource Center (FRC), is a mental health treatment facility located on-campus through which MFT students receive clinical training and provide therapy.
 The FRC serves a clientele composed of university affiliated personnel and students as well as individuals, couples, and families from the larger community.
 Behavioral telehealth services are also offered through the FRC to clients in rural Nebraska counties.
 The FRC has four comfortable and private therapy rooms.
 All clinical services provided at the FRC are carefully supervised by Approved Supervisors of the American Association for Marriage and Family Therapy.
 Therapy rooms are equipped for supervision purposes with video taping equipment and one-way mirrors.Back to Top...